viktorashi/bingobaker.com-autoplayer/README.md

   -cnt COUNT, --count COUNT
                         Number of bingo cards to generate from the generator link -i INPUT_PATH, --input INPUT_PATH
-                        The file containing the keywords to search for on the bingo cards [default: input.txt] -o OUTPUT_PATH, --output OUTPUT_PATH
+                        The file containing the keywords to search for on the bingo cards [default: input.txt]
+  -o OUTPUT_PATH, --output OUTPUT_PATH
-                        File to write the bingo'ed cards to [default: output.txt] -c CARDS_PATH, --cards CARDS_PATH
+                        File to write the bingo'ed cards to [default: output.json] -c CARDS_PATH, --cards CARDS_PATH
-                        The path you want the cards to be saved in -t TIMEOUT, --timeout TIMEOUT
+                        The path you want the cards to be saved in -gm {normal,blackout,peen,3in6,loser}, --gamemode {normal,blackout,peen,3in6,loser}
-                        Timeout in seconds for the webdriver to wait before clicking on each element to prevent malfunction [default : 0.2 ]
-  -gm {normal,blackout,peen,3in6,loser}, --gamemode {normal,blackout,peen,3in6,loser}
-                        The gamemode to play in. [default: normal] -s SIZE, --size SIZE  The size of the bingo card [default: 5 ] -r, --reverse         Reverse the bingo card order when reading from [cards.txt] [default False] -hdls, --headless     Run the webdriver in headless mode (no interface for less VRAM consumption i think idk lol) [only possible for chrome, edge, firefox] [default False]
+                        The gamemode to play in. [default: normal] -s SIZE, --size SIZE  The size of the bingo card [default: 5 ] -r, --reverse         Reverse the bingo card order when reading from [cards.txt] [default False]
+  -hdls, --headless     Run the webdriver in headless mode (no interface for less VRAM
+                        consumption i think idk lol) [only possible for chrome, edge, firefox] [default False]
   -strt START, --start START
                         The index of the card to start doing anything from -fs FREE_SPACE, --free-space FREE_SPACE
                         Name of the freespace to search for in the card [default: 'no credit'] -fsm FREE_SPACE_IN_MIDDLE, --free-space-middle FREE_SPACE_IN_MIDDLE
                         Whether to search for the freespace in the middle of the card [default: 1]

 ion care how u use my code lol

 ```
 for the operation and options